Albert Tumenov

 Albert Khuseinovich Tumenov (Альберт Туменов; Туменланы Альберт Хусейнни жашы; born December 26, 1991) is a Russian professional mixed martial artist and former amateur boxer.
 Tumenov competes in the welterweight division of the Absolute Championship Berkut where he is the two time ACA Welterweight Champion.
 A professional competitor since 2010, Tumenov has also competed in the Ultimate Fighting Championship (UFC).
-He is ranked #1 in the ACA welterweight rankings.

 Mixed martial arts career

 Early career

-With the help of his father, Tumenov began training in karate and boxing at age 6.
-After 5 years of training in karate, Albert became a student of hand-to-hand combat.
+With the help of his father, Tumenov began training in karate and boxing at age six.
+After five years of training in karate, Albert became a student of hand-to-hand combat.
 He made his professional MMA debut when he was 18 years old.
 Albert's coach is his father Khusein, who has a Master of Sports degree in boxing.

 ProFC

 Tumenov faced Kadzhik Abadzhyan on February 13, 2010.
 He won the back-and-forth fight via knockout in the first round.
-In second fight for the promotion, Tumenov faced powerful Armenian wrestler Vahe Tadevosyan on October 22, 2012 at ProFC - Union Nation Cup 9.
+In second fight for the promotion, Tumenov faced powerful Armenian wrestler Vahe Tadevosyan on October 22, 2012, at ProFC — Union Nation Cup 9.
 Tumenov won the tough fight via unanimous decision.
 Tumenov faced Gocha Smoyan on January 22, 2011.
 He won the fight via split decision.

 Ultimate Fighting Championship

 In December 2013, Tumenov signed a four-fight contract with the UFC.

 In his debut, Tumenov faced Ildemar Alcântara on February 15, 2014. at UFC Fight Night 36.
 He lost the fight via split decision.

-Tumenov returned to the promotion on May 10, 2014 at UFC Fight Night 40 against Anthony Lapsley.
+Tumenov returned to the promotion on May 10, 2014, at UFC Fight Night 40 against Anthony Lapsley.
 He won the fight via KO in the first round.

-For his third fight with the promotion, Tumenov faced Matt Dwyer on October 4, 2014 at UFC Fight Night: MacDonald vs. Saffiedine.
+For his third fight with the promotion, Tumenov faced Matt Dwyer on October 4, 2014, at UFC Fight Night: MacDonald vs. Saffiedine.
 He won the fight via KO in the first round.

-Tumenov faced Nico Musoke on January 24, 2015 at UFC on Fox 14.
+Tumenov faced Nico Musoke on January 24, 2015, at UFC on Fox 14.
 He won the fight by unanimous decision.

-Tumenov was expected to face Héctor Urbina on June 13, 2015 at UFC 188.
+Tumenov was expected to face Héctor Urbina on June 13, 2015, at UFC 188.
 However, Urbina was injured and was replaced by UFC newcomer Andrew Todhunter.
 Subsequently, the bout was then cancelled altogether on June 11 after Todhunter was medically disqualified from the card after dealing with issues while cutting weight.

-Tumenov faced Alan Jouban on October 3, 2015 at UFC 192.
+Tumenov faced Alan Jouban on October 3, 2015, at UFC 192.
 He won the fight via knockout in the first round, which earned him his first Performance of the Night bonus.

-Tumenov faced Lorenz Larkin on January 2, 2016 at UFC 195.
+Tumenov faced Lorenz Larkin on January 2, 2016, at UFC 195.
 He won the back-and-forth fight by split decision.

-Tumenov next faced Gunnar Nelson on May 8, 2016 at UFC Fight Night 87.
+Tumenov next faced Gunnar Nelson on May 8, 2016, at UFC Fight Night 87.
 He lost the fight via submission in the second round.

-Tumenov faced Leon Edwards on October 8, 2016 at UFC 204.
+Tumenov faced Leon Edwards on October 8, 2016, at UFC 204.
 He lost the fight via submission in the third round.
 This was Tumenov's last fight on his UFC contract and he declined to sign a new deal.